Reification (fallacy): Use of constructs in science

 The degree to which a construct is useful and accepted as part of the current paradigm in a scientific community depends on empirical research that has demonstrated that a scientific construct has construct validity (especially, predictive validity).
-Thus, in contrast to Whitehead, many psychologists seem to believe that, if properly understood and empirically corroborated, the "reification fallacy" applied to scientific constructs is not a fallacy at all; it is one part of theory creation and evaluation in 'Normal science'.

 Stephen Jay Gould draws heavily on the idea of fallacy of reification in his book The Mismeasure of Man.
 He argues that the error in using intelligence quotient scores to judge people's intelligence is that, just because a quantity called "intelligence" or "intelligence quotient" is defined as a measurable thing does not mean that intelligence is real; thus denying the validity of the construct "intelligence."

 Relation to other fallacies

 Pathetic fallacy (also known as anthropomorphic fallacy or anthropomorphization) is a specific type of reification.
 Just as reification is the attribution of concrete characteristics to an abstract idea, a pathetic fallacy is committed when those characteristics are specifically human characteristics, especially thoughts or feelings.
 Pathetic fallacy is also related to personification, which is a direct and explicit ascription of life and sentience to the thing in question, whereas the pathetic fallacy is much broader and more allusive.

 The animistic fallacy involves attributing personal intention to an event or situation.

 Reification fallacy should not be confused with other fallacies of ambiguity: